 - auth_token or encrypted_auth_token: Authentication token in the request body.

 - header_auth_token or encrypted_header_auth_token: Authentication token in the request header.

 ssl_protocols: Sets the allowed SSL protocols.

-- Optionally configure the LAM identification and log file details:
+- Optionally configure the LAM identification and logging details:

-- log: Name and location of the REST LAM log file.
+- capture_log: Name and location of the LAM's capture log file.

 - If you are using a data format with multiple nested fields, see REST LAM Examples for a nested fields example and information on how to handle it.

 - Refer to the REST LAM Reference to review the structure of REST LAM response messages and response codes.

 The following example demonstrates a basic REST LAM configuration that receives messages without authentication or SSL encryption.
 See REST LAM Examples for some more complex configuration examples.

 Configure for High Availability